buildspace/buildspace-projects/JS_DAO/en/Section_3/Lesson_1_Deploy_ERC20_Contract.md

 This is a lot.
 But you’re a thirdweb pro now ezpz.

-First, you’ll see we need both `bundleDropModule` and `tokenModule` because we will be interacting with both contracts.
+First, you’ll see we need both `editionDrop` and `token` contractsbecause we will be interacting with both contracts.

-We need to first grab holders of our NFT from the `bundleDropModule` and then mint them their token using functions on the `tokenModule`.
+We need to first grab holders of our NFT from the `editionDrop` and then mint them their token using functions on the `token`.

 We use `getAllClaimerAddresses` to grab all `walletAddresses` of the people who have our membership NFT w/ tokenId `"0"`.